ta10101/BroNode/docker/README.md

 Holochain logs are redirected to `/data/logs/holochain.log` inside the container for persistence.

 - If using a volume mount (e.g., `-v $(pwd)/holo-data:/data`), access logs directly from the host at `./holo-data/logs/holochain.log`.
-- To copy logs from a running container: `docker cp trailblazer:/data/logs/holochain.log .`
+- To copy logs from a running container: `docker cp edgenode:/data/logs/holochain.log .`
-- View live logs: `docker exec -it trailblazer tail -f /data/logs/holochain.log`
+- View live logs: `docker exec -it edgenode tail -f /data/logs/holochain.log`

 Logs are rotated daily (see [Process Management and Logging](#process-management-and-logging)) with 7 days retention.